Long Eaton: Theatre

+Both Erewash Musical Society and LEOS Musical Theatre Group also run youth societies which enable young people to perform in musical theatre productions.

 Schools

 Long Eaton has two state secondary schools, The Long Eaton School and Wilsthorpe School, and several primary schools, including Brooklands, St Lawrence, Dovedale, Sawley, Harrington, English Martyrs, Longmoor and Grange.
 It also contains the public school Trent College (founded 1868), the private Elms School for ages 3–11, and two special needs schools: Stanton Vale and Brackenfield SEND School.

 Long Eaton School was split into two sites: Lower for years 7, 8 and 9, and Upper for years 10, 11 and sixth form.
 The Lower School building, opened in 1965, was demolished in 2006, when new school premises were built next door on the same grounds.
 Upper and Lower are now in one building again (with sixth Form being slightly apart), which was opened by Gordon Brown as Chancellor of the Exchequer.
 It has become an eco school with an eco club, and recently joined the Archway Trust.
 There is a research-grade telescope built on school grounds., where stargazing sessions have been open to the public in the past.
 It previously had partnership and student exchange relations with Spanish, French, Italian and Chinese schools.

 In 2005 Wilsthorpe School gained specialist status in business and enterprise.
 In 2018, the school was rebuilt.
 Both Wilsthorpe and Long Eaton schools have an OFSTED rating of "good".